 Although players are permitted to pair up with athletes from other countries at tour tournaments, Paralympic events are played by pairs made up exclusively of players from the same country.
 A feature of doubles play is the extraordinary level of teamwork and sense of partnership.

 International rankings are a key element in determining which athletes participate at the Games.
 Players earn points by competing in ITF tour tournaments to increase their standing.
 As participation increases, so does the number of elite players.
 The sport is also making efforts to strengthen its junior programmes.

 New stars challenging Dutch dominance

-In quad events, David Wagner (USA) has been a consistent medalist since these events were added to the Paralympic programme at Athens 2004.
-However, it was Dylan Alcott (Australia) who took both singles and doubles honors at Rio 2016.
-Alcott had previously been a gold medalist in Wheelchair basketball.
+In quad events, David Wagner (USA) has been a consistent medallist since these events were added to the Paralympic programme at Athens 2004.
+However, it was Dylan Alcott (Australia) who took both singles and doubles honours at Rio 2016.
+Alcott had previously been a gold medallist in wheelchair basketball.